AlignAGI/Alignment/README.md

 Overview:
 AlignAGI is an initiative dedicated to raising global awareness and fostering actionable solutions for ethical AI alignment.
 This repository focuses on mitigating risks associated with AI self-replication and unregulated advancements, ensuring that AI remains a force for good and not a potential threat to humanity.

-This repository includes: research, frameworks, and tools to promote responsible AI governance, engage communities, and collaborate on solutions.
+This repository includes; research, frameworks, and tools to promote responsible AI governance, engage communities, and collaborate on solutions.

 Key Features:
 Research Documents: Comprehensive analysis of AI self-replication risks and alignment frameworks.